 PT Jelai Cahaya Minerals ("JCM"), the Asiamet subsidiary holding the Jelai IUP, lodged an application to upgrade the Jelai IUP Exploration License to an IUP Production license.
-The application was prepared in accordance with the relevant mining regulations and submitted to MEMR in Q1, 2015.
+The application is under process and is expected to be completed before end of Q4 2015, assuming no further documents / changes are requested by MEMR.
+Upon approval being obtained, the IUP Production license secures long term mining title that will be valid for 20 years, extendable for two subsequent periods each of 10 years duration.

-JCM was subsequently granted a one year suspension of the IUP exploration license on June 24, 2015 and as such extended the IUP Exploration license for an additional one year to June 24, 2016.
+JCM has been granted a one year suspension of the IUP exploration license on June 24, 2015 and as such extended the IUP Exploration license for an additional one year to June 24, 2016.